HappyDari/HappyDari/README.md

 - 🖱️ During the training, I made a lot of projects, you can see some of them in the profile

+- 📖 I take courses in probability theory and algorithms on Stepik, Leetcode, Яндекс.Контест

 - 💵 I worked in various companies, compiled reports, worked in the 1C system, used MS Office

 - 🦊 I devote all my free time to learning new things in IT, and also taking care of a pet